$LS$-category of moment-angle manifolds and higher order Massey products: Moment-Angle Complexes

 where $\gamma^{-1}_I$ is a homotopy inverse of $\gamma_I$, the second last map includes the summand $\Sigma|\bd\sigma|$ into the summand $\Sigma|K_{I-\{i_\sigma\}}|$, and the last map is the standard inclusion on each summand.
 Since the composite of the last two maps is $\gamma_I$, $f$ is a homotopy equivalence.
 Then $K$ is an \emph{extractible complex} as defined in~\cite{2013arXiv1306.6221I}.
 Therefore $\zk$ is homotopy equivalent to a wedge of spheres or contractible by Corollary~$3.3$ therein. \end{proof}

-\subsection{Gluings and Connected Sums}
+\subsection{Gluings and connected sums}

+Now we look at the effect on category of moment angle complexes when two simplicial complexes are glued along a full subcomplex, or along a simplex with interior then deleted (i.e. a connected sum).
 If $L$ and $K$ are simplicial complexes and $C$ is a full subcomplex common to both $L$ and $K$, then we obtain a new simplicial complex $L\cup_C K$ by gluing $L$ and $K$ along $C$.
 One can always glue along simplices since they are always full subcomplexes.
 When $C=\emptyset$, $L\cup_C K$ is just the disjoint union $L\sqcup K$.

 Given $\sigma\in K$, define the \emph{deletion} of the face $\sigma$ from $K$ to be the simplicial complex given by